Pod Lifecycle

 In the Kubernetes API, Pods have both a specification and an actual status.
 The status for a Pod object consists of a set of Pod conditions.
 You can also inject custom readiness information into the condition data for a Pod, if that is useful to your application.

 Pods are only scheduled once in their lifetime; assigning a Pod to a specific node is called binding, and the process of selecting which node to use is called scheduling.
 Once a Pod has been scheduled and is bound to a node, Kubernetes tries to run that Pod on the node.
-The Pod runs on that node until it stops, or until the Pod is terminated; if Kubernetes isn't able start the Pod on the selected node (for example, if the node crashes before the Pod starts), then that particular Pod never starts.
+The Pod runs on that node until it stops, or until the Pod is terminated; if Kubernetes isn't able to start the Pod on the selected node (for example, if the node crashes before the Pod starts), then that particular Pod never starts.

 You can use Pod Scheduling Readiness to delay scheduling for a Pod until all its scheduling gates are removed.
 For example, you might want to define a set of Pods but only trigger scheduling once all the Pods have been created.